 While more and more bloggers are writing vegan city guides (check out this awesome Global Directory of Vegan and Vegetarian Travel Guides), sometimes a blog post just isn’t enough.
 If you’re like us, you like to get ALL THE INFORMATION in one place, without having to have a bajillion tabs open on your computer, taking notes from each one.

-Enter city-specific vegan guidebooks, with all the information you need right in one place!
+Enter location-specific vegan guidebooks, with all the information you need right in one place!
 These guides are all written by people who have lived in the cities they’re writing about, so you know they’ve covered all the angles and tried everything they write about.

 Barcelona Vegan Guidebook by Caitlin Galer-Unti of The Vegan Word